elverion/us-soccer-flutter/README.md

 To facilitate this, typically a script to parse the .env and apply to the command would be written.
 As this is a demo we have opted to skip this step and simply store those variables in a file.

 ## Where are the unit tests?
 This application was constructed to showcase the functionality of the `elverion/us-soccer-go` repository.
 It was developed in reaction to software being developed.
 Because of this no clear planning was preformed defining any of the functionality.
-Some test's will now be written, this is not typical of our typical development cycle.
+Some test's will now be written, this is not typical of our usual development cycle.